WiseLibs/better-sqlite3/README.md

 ```

 The data returned by `.pragma()` is always in string format.
 The documentation on SQLite3 PRAGMA statements can be found [here](https://www.sqlite.org/pragma.html).

+### .checkpoint([force], callback) -> this

+This method is provided because [.pragma()](#pragmastring-simplify---results)'s synchronous nature makes it unsuitable for running [WAL mode checkpoints](https://www.sqlite.org/wal.html).

+By default, this method will execute a checkpoint in "PASSIVE" mode, which means it might not perform a *complete* checkpoint if there are pending reads or write on the database.
+If the first argument is `true`, it will execute the checkpoint in "RESTART" mode, which ensures a complete checkpoint operation.

+When the operation is complete, the callback is invoked with an `Error` or `null` as its first parameter, depending on if the operation was successful.
+If successful, the callback's second parameter will be a number between `0` and `1`, indicating the fraction of the WAL file that was checkpointed.
+For forceful checkpoints ("RESTART" mode), this number will always be `1`.

 #### WARNING: You should NOT use prepared [statements](#statementstring---statement) or [transactions](#transactionarrayofstrings---transaction) to run PRAGMA statements.
 Doing so could result in database corruption.